About the Profession

 - All required courses must be taken for a grade.
 AP credit in any of these areas should be followed with additional upper level courses in the discipline including labs.
 AP credit in math is the only subject where more advanced work is not necessarily required.

-- In the rare case a veterinary college accepts the MCAT in place of the GRE, please note the MCAT Changes for 2015: “The additional content for MCAT questions is taught at most colleges and universities in one-semester introductory psychology and one- semester introductory sociology courses.
-Again, test questions will ask examinees to use knowledge of introductory psychology and sociology concepts to demonstrate their scientific inquiry and reasoning, research methods, and statistics skills.” *See courses on the “Medicine” page on this website.
+- In the rare case a veterinary college accepts the MCAT in place of the GRE, please note the MCAT Changes for 2015 and beyond: “The additional content for MCAT questions is taught at most colleges and universities in one-semester introductory psychology and one- semester introductory sociology courses.
+Again, test questions will ask examinees to use knowledge of introductory psychology and sociology concepts to demonstrate their scientific inquiry and reasoning, research methods, and statistics skills.” *See courses on the “Pre-Medicine” page on this website.